 Remove the fried falafel and transfer to a paper napkin-lined plate.
 Season with salt.

 Serve with tzatziki, hummus, tahini, pita bread.
 And a lovely salad of chopped tomatoes, cucumber, onion, pickles and some feta cheese.
-And also a great hot sauce.
-(Recipe coming up next :)).
+And Zhug, a great Yemenite hot sauce.

 Note: I did try to bake these falafel, and they didn’t taste half bad.
 So go ahead and bake them if you prefer, at a 180 deg C oven for 8-10 minutes, until browned.
 They are obviously not as crispy as when they are fried.